section-engineering-education/engineering-education/content/articles/using-service-classes-to-design-an-authentication-api/index.md

 `Service classes` are an excellent method to keep third-party code implementation details out of your software when calling an API method from numerous locations in your code.

- A side consequence of Services is that it produces a domain language specific to your app through the APIs of your services.
-So your view models can be read as well.
+A side consequence of service classes is that it produces a domain language specific to your app through the APIs of your services and so, your view models can be read.

-Creating services becomes second nature once you have mastered the concept.
-However, that functionality may be so simple when you follow that path.

-Service classes assist us in learning how to encapsulate and segregate third-party libraries and APIs from the rest of our program.
+Service classes will assist us in learning how to encapsulate and segregate third-party libraries and APIs from the rest of our program.
 An example of firebase authentication will be used.
 ### Prerequisites
 1. Install [Flutter](https://flutter.dev/).
 2. Have some basic flutter programming concepts.